Maja Van Der Velden

 - Siv Årsand

-- Member of the PhD Board of the Department of Informatics, University of Oslo (2014 -)
+- Member of the PhD Committee of the Department of Informatics, University of Oslo (since 2014

 - Member Sustainable Market Actors Network